Please download our sponsorship form from our website.

 18 Avonmore Road

 Setting up a fundraising page online is an easy and takes just a few minutes.
-Then you will be able to send your personalised link to friends, family and colleagues asking them to sponsor you.
+When registering through Enthuse you will have your own fundraising page set up through them.
+Once your page is set up, you'll be able to send your personalised link to friends, family and colleagues asking them to sponsor you.

 You will then be able to create your fundraising page including the event that you are doing and a fundraising target that you are aiming for.
 Make your page personal - the more personal your page is, the better your fundraising, as it explains why you are taking on your challenge and that will motivate people to support you.